vuejs/docs/src/guide/reactivity-fundamentals.md

 ## Creating Standalone Reactive Values as `refs`

 Imagine the case where we have a standalone primitive value (for example, a string) and we want to make it reactive.
-Of course, we could make am object with a single property equal to our string, and pass it to `reactive`.
+Of course, we could make an object with a single property equal to our string, and pass it to `reactive`.
 Vue has a method that will do the same for us - it's a `ref`:

 ```js
 import { ref } from 'vue'